ksrahul05/employeeDataManagement/README.md

 # Employee Data Management System

 ## Overview
-This is a **full-stack MERN application** for managing employee records efficiently.
+This is a **full-stack  application** for managing employee records efficiently.
 The system allows admin users to **add, view, update, and delete employee information** in a user-friendly interface.
 It is designed for organizations to maintain their employee database securely and effectively.

 ## Features
 - **CRUD Operations:** Create, Read, Update, Delete employee records